natcap/invest.users-guide/source/en/ndr.rst

 Note that you can provide a mix of _measured-runoff_ and _application-rate_ values, and the model will only adjust the _application-rate_ values as described, _measured-runoff_ values do not need to be adjusted.

-       For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0.
-If you have "extensive"/nutrient export values, denoted as *measured-runoff* in the biophysical table, then the model will use these directly without correction.
+       For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0 kg/ha/year (= 10 kg/ha/year * (1 - 0.4)).
+If you have measured/nutrient export values, denoted as *measured-runoff* in the biophysical table, then the model will use these directly without adjustment.

     - :investspec:`ndr.ndr biophysical_table_path.columns.eff_[NUTRIENT]` The nutrient retention capacity for a given vegetation type is expressed as a proportion of the amount of nutrient from upslope.
 For example, high values (0.6 to 0.8) may be assigned to all natural vegetation types (such as forests, natural pastures, wetlands, or prairie), indicating that 60-80% of nutrient is retained.